TonCoder/SubSceneReferenceHelper/README.md

         private SoReferenceManager referenceManager; // assign this in the inspector private SomeClass self;

-        // on your START or AWAKE
-        private void Start()
+        // using awake to ensure it gets registered before it is being accesssed in a Start elsewhere private void Awake()
         {
             self = this; // in order to pass a reference ("without duplicating") we need to store this class then pass it to the function.